-Those who live in states where emissions matter, this swap can be a problem.
 The DBC engine being swapped in is likely an engine from an older model than the car being swapped like an 2007 RS to 2005 WRX so it would automatically fail an inspection.
+Although your state may not currently check for this more states (Utah for example) are adopting this policy so before you do this swap, you should consider something newer to ensure your car won't become unregisterable.
 The exception would be a 2005 non turbo car that came with DBW while the 2005 WRX is DBC.
 This conversion could pass smog because it just needs to be at minimum the same year.

 2. Cruise Control